MatteoDelliRocioli/telemetry/README.md

 - use compiler generated information and avoid use of reflection when gathering the application flow
 - gather application flow as pointers into TraceEntry structures and avoid composing and formatting log strings that are not used
 - use string.format() statement to compose log strings and avoid string.replace() and concatenation composing and formatting log strings
-- support a configurable limit for strings that are written to the log
+- support a configurable limit for the length of the strings that are written to the log<br>
+this ensures that when trying (inadvertitely) to log variables with large data all the data is rendered to the log.

 other strategies can be implemented in the future to further control perfomrance impact and still allow complete visibility of application flow for debugging, troubleshooting and reverse engineering purposes.